mithunflab/CodingIT/.github/CONTRIBUTING.md

 ## 🙏 Thank You!

-Your contributions help make CodinIT better for everyone.
+Your contributions help make CodinIT.dev better for everyone.
 Whether you're fixing a typo, adding a feature, or helping other users, every contribution matters.

 **Happy coding!** 🚀